For information regarding the impact of Covid-19 on the program, see the following webpage.

 Taught in English, the International Program in Conflict Resolution and Mediation is a 10-month (three semester) full-time program open to students interested in developing their knowledge and skills in the field of dispute resolution.
 There is an optional thesis track which extends the program to a second year.
+The program is accredited by the Israeli Ministry of Education and the Council for Higher Education.
+In the United States, Tel Aviv University programs participates with the Department of Education’s FFEL Program.

 Designed for passionate students with strong educational backgrounds, significant professional drive, and preferably considerable professional experience, our M.A. offers participants a foundation for addressing conflicts and dealing with their resolution.
 We offer students the opportunity to engage critically with international relations issues, as well as to apply social and political thought concerning the study of conflict and peace to empirical case-studies.